rampal-punia/data-science-toolkit/concepts/time_series_analysis.md

 50. **Autocovariance**: The covariance of a time series with its own past values, used to measure the degree of dependence between different time points.

 51. **Time Series Decomposition**: The process of separating a time series into its underlying components (trend, seasonality, and residuals) to better understand its behavior.

-This list covers key concepts and techniques in time series analysis that are fundamental for understanding, modeling, and forecasting time-dependent data.